zblago/EF6TempTableKit/README.md

 ![Final T-SQL](EF6TempTableKit-T-SQL.png)

 The code below represents importance of an order in which expressions are attached.
-Expressions with no or little dependencies are coming first, those with dependencies are coming afterward.
+Expressions with no or little dependencies are coming first, those with dependencies are coming afterwards.

 ```csharp
     ....